royalihasan/cloudhopper-smpp-sms-setup/README.md

 # Load balancer port
 loadbalancer.port=3000
 ```
+Node : YOU DONT NEED CREATE TABLE HIBERNATE WILL AUTO CREATE, it's just for understanding
 ### Database Schema: `smpp_servers`

 The load balancer relies on a database to manage SMPP server configurations, including details like host, port, and priority.